An00bRektn/an00brektn.github.io-archive/_posts/2021-09-03-TCM-PEH-review.md

 There is so much more to learn outside of the course (AV Evasion, C2 Frameworks, Container Escapes, more Active Directory), and I think the course accepts that, and does try to guide toward those things.
 All in all, the course sets you up so you can keep going; you cannot just expect that watching a bunch of videos will make you the next big security personality.
 I do not claim to be  that good; I haven't had a single infosec job yet.
 But, as a student who wanted to get ahead of a slow curriculum, this was a highly beneficial experience for me.

 **Things I might have left out, but are still relevant**
-- Amazing support staff on the TCM Discord.
-They're sticklers on what they will and won't help with (i.e. if it wasn't used in the course, they won't help), but when they do help, it's pretty great.
+- ~~Amazing support staff on the TCM Discord.
+They're sticklers on what they will and won't help with (i.e. if it wasn't used in the course, they won't help), but when they do help, it's pretty great.~~ Dewalt is my goat but I haven't really hung around in the discord much since this so idk where that's at.
-- **The course is only $30**, and discounts bring it to $15 at least once a month, so the value is actually kind of insane.
+- **The course is only $30**, ~~and discounts bring it to $15 at least once a month, so the value is actually kind of insane.~~ the discount thing was only because of Udemy which has since been deprecated.
+They're still incredibly generous, especially with the recent \$1 sale on a bunch of courses and that cannot be overlooked, just crossing out the original text to prevent misinformation.
 - Pretty quick updates to the course when something like PrintNightmare hits
-- Transparency with how much depth each lesson goes into; if Heath knows that he's not an expert in a topic, he'll point you to someone who does it better
+- ~~Transparency with how much depth each lesson goes into; if Heath knows that he's not an expert in a topic, he'll point you to someone who does it better~~ Most of the stuff doesn't go crazy deep to be totally honest, but I think my point here was that I appreciated the upfront "hey I don't do stack overflows very often but we're covering it because it's good to know" because it was much less pressure
 - Practice setting up infrastructure and lab environments is very cool, and giving people machines to work on locally is a nice plus for beginners
-- **I have not taken the PNPT right now, but if I have the time and money after I plan on doing OSCP and/or CRTO, I will**
+- ~~**I have not taken the PNPT right now, but if I have the time and money after I plan on doing OSCP and/or CRTO, I will**~~ Current certification plan is to get Security+ first since I'm almost done with a degree, do PNPT if I want to practice my network exploitation skills, do OSCP if I can't get a penetration testing job without it, and do CRTO once I feel more comfortable with my enumeration and have at least PNPT or OSCP under my belt.

 If you've stuck around for this long, thank you for taking the time to read this almost 3000+ word piece from someone who still has a lot to learn.
 Hopefully, this is a comprehensive enough look at the course to help sway your decision.